shreyash-dhawale/snort-ids-lab/README.md

 ```

 ## Lab Setup
 The lab was configured on Kali Linux using Snort 3.
 Instead of creating a configuration from scratch, the default `snort.lua` file was used as the starting point and then modified to support local testing and custom rules.
-This matches the normal Snort 3 workflow, where the standard configuration is extended rather than replaced from a blank file [web:105][web:239].
+This matches the normal Snort 3 workflow, where the standard configuration is extended rather than replaced from a blank file.

 ## Configuration Approach
 The Snort setup was based on:
 - Default `snort.lua` as the primary configuration file.
 - Custom `local.rules` for locally written detection rules.
 - Rule loading through Snort’s configuration and command-line options.
-- Alert review using fast alert mode, which produces compact one-line alerts [web:105][web:116][web:237].
+- Alert review using fast alert mode, which produces compact one-line alerts.

 ## Example Test Rules
 Example local rules used in this lab include: